 Readers with even a passing knowledge of the risks of poor internet privacy must appreciate the location of Perfect Privacy: not being a member of the Fourteen Eyes Alliance — a group of nations who collectively spy on the activities of their citizens.

-With a Swiss-based location, you can best rest assured your internet habits cannot be poured upon by the CIA, NSA, and other covert agencies.
+With a Swiss-based location, you can best rest assured your internet habits cannot be poured upon by corporations.

 ☑ Great features

 What are the features that make Perfect Privacy one of the best VPN services around?

 - Encryption protocols

 The most important aspect of a VPN — much more than the bells and whistles a pretty interface — is the encryption protocols it comes equipped with.
 The privacy industry is ever-evolving, and the number of protocols continues to increase: with varying levels of reliability and anonymity.

 Perfect Privacy offers among others, the industry recommended OpenVPN protocol, as well as SOCKS5 and PPTP proxies.
 There is also an allowance for IPSEC and SSH connections, depending on your preference and technical capability.